TrialAndErrror/diesel-learn/NOTES.md

 Schema.rs should be be updated at this point, so take a look there and make sure the fields are what you wanted.

 Found some deprecation warnings and missing imports, so made the commits and moved on.

+Got stuck messing around with diesel and container stuff, but overall if you're able to run the docker container and then get shells in both services, you should be able to use `cargo run` in the diesel-learn service to create new records, and then go to the database-diesel service and get into psql and run `SELECT * FROM grocery;` to see all the records you're creating.

+Let's parse some args from the command line so we can have two separate functions from the CLI

+# Parse Args